Navy Medical Corps

 - Competitive score on the Medical College Admission Test (MCAT) by mid-summer prior to 1/C year

 The role of the Premedical/Predental Advising Committee (PPAC) is to provide information and counseling to midshipmen interested in Navy medicine or dentistry and to provide to the Superintendent its recommendations concerning the selection of midshipmen for the Medical and Dental Corps.
-The committee is chaired by the Naval Academy Premedical Adviser (Dr. Kinter) and consists of the Associate Dean for Academic Affairs (Dean Davis), a senior representative of the Commandant’s staff (normally a Battalion Officer), a Navy physician representing Navy Medical Corps (a senior officer from Brigade Medical, for instance), a Navy dentist representing Navy Dental Corps (a senior officer from Brigade Dental, for instance) and a faculty representative from the Chemistry Department (Dr. Urban).
+The committee is chaired by the Naval Academy Premedical Adviser (Dr. Kinter) and consists of the Associate Provost for Academic Affairs (Dean Davis), a senior representative of the Commandant’s staff (normally a Battalion Officer), a Navy physician representing Navy Medical Corps (a senior officer from Brigade Medical, for instance), a Navy dentist representing Navy Dental Corps (a senior officer from Brigade Dental, for instance) and a faculty representative from the Chemistry Department (Dr. Urban).
 Midshipmen who wish to be considered for a Medical or Dental Corps billet will submit a formal application to the PPAC Chair by the end of 2/C year.
 The PPAC will review all of the application materials, conduct interviews of the applicants over the summer, and make recommendations to the Superintendent about billet selection early in the fall of 1/C year.